-Figure 1-11 and Figure 1-12 below show existing FAR allowances for each residential zoning district in yellow, as well as the proposed UAP FARs that are described above under 1.1: More Floor Area for Affordable and Supportive Housing.
-Additional contextual districts would fill in gaps in the existing distribution where the difference between districts is especially large, generally greater than 1 FAR.
-New non-contextual districts would replace existing districts that have different FAR and envelope regulations depending on whether they front on wide or narrow streets.
+Figure 11 and Figure 12 below show existing FAR allowances for each residential zoning district in yellow, as well as the proposed UAP FARs that are described above under More Floor Area for Affordable and Supportive Housing in red.
+Additional contextual districts will be proposed to fill in gaps in the existing distribution where the difference between districts is especially large, generally greater than 1 FAR.
+New non-contextual districts will be proposed to replace existing districts that have different FAR and envelope regulations depending on whether they front on wide or narrow streets.